Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

 We see here that the argument type of `name` and the return type are both restricted to `String`.
 If the value of `name` would not fit that type, `fn` would give an error at compile-time, `def` would crash the running program!

-Similarly, a missing return type specifier is interpreted as returning `None` instead of an unknown return type.
+Similarly, a missing return type specifier is interpreted as returning `None` (instead of an unknown return type). `None` means there the function has no return value.

 >Note that both can be explicitly declared to return `object`, which allows one to opt-in to the behavior of a def if desired.

-All local variables must be declared with `var`, the type is either explicitly given, or inferred by the compiler.
-This catches name typos!

 Both `def` and `fn` support raising exceptions, but this must be explicitly declared on an fn with the `raises` keyword, as shown in the following section.

-*Exercise:*
-Write a complete program with a main() function, and call both the def and the fn functions.
-Experiment with the types of the arguments a and b (see exc6.1.mojo)
->Note: For the `def` function, first read the next section.

 XYZ

-## 6.2  An fn that calls a def needs a try/except
+## 6.2  An fn that calls a def needs the raises keyword
 Consider the following example:

 See `try_except.mojo`: